 A: No, you do not need to do anything.
 The transfer, including your payment of fees by direct debit if appropriate, will be automatic for everyone on the register.
-We will get in touch with you the week commencing Monday 2 December 2019 to reassure you that this has taken place.
+We will get in touch with you from Monday 2 December 2019 to reassure you that this has taken place.

 Q: Will my registration number stay the same?

 A: Yes, social workers who are currently registered with HCPC will retain their current registration numbers.

 Q: What will I need to set up an online account with Social Work England?